ibm-cloud-docs/cis/ddos-concept.md

 1. Turn on "Defense mode" from the **Overview** page.
 1. Set your DNS records for maximum security.
-1. Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}, we need the bandwidth to assist you with your situation.
+1. Do not rate-limit or throttle requests from IBM {{site.data.keyword.cis_short_notm}}.
+The bandwidth is required to assist with your situation.
 1. Block specific countries and visitors if necessary.

 ## Related links